OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 // TODO: umm, dictionaries can totally be changed after they're created...

 Also known as 'hash tables', though not strictly the same.
 Dictionaries work in programming much the same way as in real life.
 By keying a definition to a name or title, you can look it up.
 Python has a built-in dictionary data type, which we make use of here to map out letters and numbers to the shift.
-Dictionaries are **immutable** - they cannot be changed after they are created.
+Dictionaries are **mutable**, meaning they can be changed after they are created.

 // TODO: note that the below was the original
 We use a dictionary here as a translation between string characters and the shift register representation of it.
 We can simply insert `digitMap[<character>]` to the shift register display function and let the `ShiftRegister` object sort out the rest without needing to copy-paste the binary code.